Why run for the board?

 - The board aims to be composed of individuals who have experience with and consideration for cooperative diversity, whether it be through their personal identities or their work and experiences.
 The board benefits when its members can speak confidently on issues that relate to race, ability, gender identity, class, and other identifying characteristics of our cooperative community.
 Furthermore, the board seeks to maintain some measure of gender parity, ensure adequate representation from the cooperative community of Canada, and attract governance participation from cooperative organizations of varying sizes.

-- The NASCO board anticipates taking on more responsibilities relating to cooperative development soon and is seeking board members from member cooperatives or community organizations with development experience to help create and develop oversight systems.
+- NASCO is seeking board members from member cooperatives or community organizations with cooperative real estate development experience to help create and develop oversight systems.
 The board has also identified the benefit of having board members with legal expertise, a background currently underrepresented.

 Please consider these points when searching your cooperatives and communities for potential nominees to the NASCO board.